 From Professional Waiter at the Drake Hotel to Navy Bartender

-Being away for four years, apparently did not improve what was already a rocky marriage between him and Angelina.
+Being away for four years did not improve what was already a rocky marriage between him and Angelina.
 Gonzolo’s daughter, Eva, reports that he was a terrible husband and father.
-She says that Gonzolo was a very controlling, domineering, manipulative man who beat Angelina and David, but never her.
+She claims that Gonzolo was a very controlling, domineering, manipulative man who beat Angelina and David, but never her.
 The story of refusing art classes, she says, proves how much control he needed, that he would never subject himself to any outside authority.
 “No one could tell him what to do,” Eva says.
-This is why, she says, he could never belong to a church.
-He was baptized Catholic, but doesn’t believe in God now.
-Gonzolo says that “religion is an invisible weapon of the government to control the masses.”
-Instead, he believes in “the supernatural power of the universe” and that “when you die, you go to the same place you go to when you sleep.”
-Eva says that he has always been hot-tempered and did not have many friends.
-Indeed, when asked about any significant friendships he has had in the past, he says “friends are make believe.”
-When asked how he has coped with problems over the years, he says simply “I never had any problems.”
+This is why, she relates, he would never belong to a church.
+He was baptized Catholic, but doesn’t believe in God.
+It is Gonzolo’s belief that “religion is an invisible weapon of the government to control the masses.”
+Instead, he says he believes in “the supernatural power of the universe” and that “when you die, you go to the same place you go to when you sleep.”
+Because of his hot tempter, Eva claims that her father did not have any friends, at least that she knows of.
+Indeed, when asked about any significant friendships he has had in the past, Gonzolo answers that “friends are make believe.”
+When asked how he has coped with problems over the years, he says simply, “I never had any problems.”

 Angelina died in the late 1980’s, so Eva has been caring for Gonzolo on and off over the last several years.
 David has been estranged from his father for the past twenty years and lives somewhere in California.
 When Gonzolo’s health began to fail recently, Eva took him in to her own home for a time, but quickly realized she could not endure his domineering, manipulative ways and brought him to a nursing home.